USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 ---

 This hands-on workshop introduces Snakemake, a workflow management system that brings the readability of Python to scalable, reproducible computational pipelines.
-We will start with simple examples and build to a real-world bioinformatics pipeline — learning how Snakemake's rule-based, file-driven approach automatically determines job dependencies, handles parallel execution, and integrates seamlessly with Python scripts and virtual environments to produce publication-ready outputs.<!--excerpt-->
+We will start with minimal examples and build to a real-world bioinformatics pipeline — learning how Snakemake's rule-based, file-driven approach automatically determines job dependencies, handles parallel execution, and integrates seamlessly with Python scripts and virtual environments to produce publication-ready outputs.<!--excerpt-->

 **No prior Snakemake experience is required.** Basic command-line familiarity (navigating directories, running a program, editing a file) is assumed.
-If you attended the Nextflow workshop in this series, you'll recognize the tools and the data — this workshop deliberately mirrors it, so you can feel exactly how the two engines differ.
-Where it helps, we call out the Nextflow equivalent in a "Nextflow mirror" note.
+If you attended the Nextflow workshop in this series, you'll recognize the tools and the data — this workshop deliberately mirrors it, so you can more easily compare these two workflow management systems.
+Where appropriate, we point out equivalent Nextflow commands in a "Nextflow mirror" note.

 ---